Mcdostone/nom-kconfig/README.md

 **Features**

- - This a syntaxic parser.
+ - This is a parser.
  - There is no semantic analysis in this library.
  - This library only supports UTF-8 encoded files.
  - List of supported entris can be found [here](https://docs.rs/nom-kconfig/latest/nom_kconfig/entry/enum.Entry.html).